 Working a full- or part-time job while attending school can help you pay for education costs such as books, supplies, and personal expenses.
 You might also want to consider work study, which is a federal program that provides you with part-time employment to help you meet your financial needs.
 This program also gives you valuable work experience while you serve your campus and community.

 Many schools offer a wide variety of financial options.
 These may include scholarships and/or assistance from third party agencies.
 We could help you find the financial solution that is right for you.
-Please contact the Financial Aid department for more information about all of these financial options.
+Please contact the Student Finance department for more information about all of these financial options.

 The first step is to complete a Free Application for Federal Student Aid or FAFSA.
 This is a financial aid application form used for federal and state grants, work study, and loans.